Syneos Health (NASDAQ:SYNH) Releases FY 2021 Earnings Guidance

 Syneos Health (NASDAQ:SYNH) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of 4.170-4.420 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.250.
+The company provided earnings per share (EPS) guidance of 4.170-4.420 for the period, compared to the Thomson Reuters consensus estimate of $4.250.
 The company issued revenue guidance of $5.13 billion-$5.33 billion, compared to the consensus revenue estimate of $5.21 billion.Syneos Health also updated its FY 2021 guidance to 4.170-4.420 EPS.

-Several equities research analysts have recently commented on the stock.
-Citigroup lifted their price objective on shares of Syneos Health from $80.00 to $85.00 in a research note on Friday, February 19th.
-Barclays assumed coverage on shares of Syneos Health in a research note on Monday, March 8th.
-They set an equal weight rating and a $84.00 price objective for the company.
-Mizuho lifted their price objective on shares of Syneos Health from $72.00 to $87.00 and gave the stock a buy rating in a research note on Monday, February 22nd.
-Finally, KeyCorp boosted their target price on shares of Syneos Health from $76.00 to $90.00 and gave the company an overweight rating in a research report on Monday, March 15th.
-One research analyst has rated the stock with a hold rating and nine have given a buy rating to the company.
-Syneos Health currently has an average rating of Buy and a consensus target price of $79.67.

 About Syneos Health